ianmichels/marketo-measure-learn.en/help/marketo-measure-discover/build-a-full-funnel-report-pt3.md

 ---
 title: Discover Funnel Reporting (Pt.3)
-description: This video will walk through a top of funnel report which in turn will show you if, Marketo Measure is tracking, whether you are generating leads, and if your Channel set up has been done correctly.
+description: Get a walkthrough of a top-of-funnel report, which shows you if Marketo Measure is tracking, whether you are generating leads, and if your Channel is correctly set up.
 feature-set: Marketo Measure
 feature: Discover, Reporting
 role: User